Healthy Pumpkin Bread

 How to Serve Pumpkin Bread

-This pumpkin bread is arguably delicious for any part of the day!
+This healthy pumpkin bread is arguably delicious for any part of the day!
 I would eat this for breakfast, a mid-day snack or even dessert!
 I love putting a slice in our toaster oven to reheat and topping it with a little nut butter.
 Here are more ideas:

 • toast the pumpkin bread and spread on coconut butter or traditional butter